 Drinking alcohol-based hand sanitizers or cleaning products also poses serious risks, including:

-If you’re wondering whether, in a pinch, you can use an alcoholic beverage to disinfect your hands or household surfaces, it’s not an effective option.
+If you’re wondering whether, in a pinch, you can use an alcoholic beverage to disinfect your hands or household surfaces, you should know that it’s not an effective option.

 Alcoholic drinks generally contain between 5 and 30 percent alcohol, so they aren’t effective as disinfectants.
 In addition, they aren’t formulated to remain on your skin or surfaces long enough to kill germs.
 This means they’ll likely evaporate too quickly to be effective.